 Yes.
 Under Florida law, mediation is required in workers' compensation cases and must be completed within 130 days of the initial filing.
 While mediation is mandatory, neither party is required to settle the case or come to a resolution through this process.
 With that being said, many cases do end up being resolved as a result of mediation, so it is important to understand what to expect.

-As a Florida Supreme Court certified circuit civil mediator, Mr. Tadros serves as a neutral professional assisting parties involved in civil disputes to explore the possibility of amicable resolution.
+Our attorneys serve as neutral professionals assisting parties involved in civil disputes to explore the possibility of amicable resolution.
 Mediation is a confidential, consensual process whereby opposing parties are able to explore the possibility of resolution of their dispute(s) without the need for the added cost, delay and uncertainty of litigating their case to a final judgment, whether it be before a judge or jury.

 Neither party is obligated to resolve their dispute(s) at mediation, but if the parties determine that resolving issue(s) or their case entirely via settlement is in their best interest, then the parties have the ability to exercise control over the outcome of those issue(s) or the case in whole.
 Of course, should the parties decide to proceed with litigation, the ultimate decision on the merits of their case will be out of their hands and in the hands of a judge or jury.

 Take the First Step in Your Case.
 Call (888) 897-2373 to Learn More.